 Be aware when shipping postal mail too - most carriers have specific methods for shipping postal mail or packages that are small enough to fit inside a letterbox. such as DHLForYou Letterbox.

 Tip 4: Return to sender surcharges

 If a parcel is refused by a customer, not picked up from a drop-off location in time, or cannot be delivered due to a missing or incorrect address, you will be liable for paying the return fee when the parcel is sent back to the sender address.
-This is one of the most difficult surcharges to avoid, however by shipping with Sendcloud your labels automatically have the addresses validated before they can be printed.
+This is one of the most difficult surcharges to avoid, but you can install an address verification plugin to your webshop to prevent missing or incorrect address data.